Skip to content

 Prevention is always more affordable than emergency repairs and water damage restoration.
 Insulate exposed pipes in unconditioned spaces throughout your home.
 During Oklahoma City’s cold snaps, keep cabinet doors open under sinks to allow warm air circulation around pipes.
 Let faucets drip slightly during freezing nights to maintain water flow and reduce pressure buildup.
 Consider installing a whole-home pressure regulator if your water pressure exceeds recommended levels.

-Regular plumbing inspections identify vulnerable pipes before they fail.
+Regular plumbing inspections and professional leak detection identify vulnerable pipes before they fail.
 If you experience a burst pipe or want to prevent one, Triple Play Home Services is available 24/7 for emergency repairs and preventive plumbing services throughout Edmond, Oklahoma City, and surrounding communities.
-Call (405) 474-6723 anytime—we're here to protect your home from devastating water damage.
+Call (405) 500-5333 anytime—we’re here to protect your home from devastating water damage.